-Robotic process automation (RPA) promises to be a driving force to improve processes – and productivity – across organizations.
-With the rise of ‘software robots’ companies are improving efficiency and accuracy of back-end processes, allowing employees to focus on the tasks that matter most.
+With the rise of “software robots” companies are improving efficiency and accuracy of back-end processes, allowing employees to focus on the tasks that matter most.
+Robotic process automation (RPA) promises to be a driving force to improve processes—and productivity—across organizations.
 However, RPA is just like any complex tool, and placement matters; using a chainsaw in lieu of a pair of scissors will speed up results, but it might not be the most effective allocation of resources.

-Recent studies indicate that ROI from RPA deployment can vary enormously (from 30% to 200%), depending on how effectively automation is aligned to respective processes.
-So, how can you ensure proper alignment to get the most out of your RPA initiative?
-How can you be certain that you get the most possible value from your investment?
+Recent studies indicate that ROI from RPA deployment can vary enormously (from 30% to 200%), depending on how effectively automation is aligned to processes.
+So, how can you ensure proper alignment, and ensure you get the highest possible value from your investment?

 This is important, as implementing RPA ineffectively requires a lot of manual effort to correct.
 As with any technology solution, automation can fail.
-Automation can make a business process less flexible, which can cause errors that need to be re-worked.
-So, when you automate a task, you may find it works for the typical case, but may fail for the exceptional, unordinary case.
+Automation can also make a business process less flexible, possibly leading to errors that need to be re-worked.

-We’ve seen many of our customers successfully deploy their robotic process automation initiatives, with the help of Process Mining.
-For example, Process Mining alerted global telecom giant Vodafone that many of the company’s orders with the longest throughput times were experiencing multiple deviations from the standard process before the purchase order was even released to the supplier – and Celonis highlighted instantly where Vodafone could improve by deploying RPA.
-Since a high level of human interaction was still needed in these transactions, Celonis Process Mining was able to determine how RPA could easily and automatically replicate the humans’ role without error and at a faster speed, saving the company valuable time and money.
-In turn, with debottlenecking the purchasing operation, Vodafone was able to improve time to market by 20%.
+We’ve seen many Celonis customers successfully deploy their RPA initiatives with the help of process mining.
+For example, global telecom giant Vodafone discovered many orders with the longest throughput times showed multiple deviations from the standard process.
+Celonis Process Mining was able to determine how RPA could replicate the humans’ role faster and without error, saving the company valuable time and money.
+In turn, without the previous purchasing bottlenecks, Vodafone was able to improve time to market by 20%.

-Needless to say, robotic process automation can help address business process complexity, increase efficiencies and dramatically reduce costs.
-But, to be successful, organizations need full transparency into which business processes can benefit from the automation, and how.
-That’s where Process Mining becomes the hero, quickly determining the ideal processing times and most efficient business process structures to help an organization succeed—and to help safeguard an already expensive investment.
+RPA can help address business process complexity, increase efficiencies and dramatically reduce costs.
+But to be successful, organizations need full transparency into which processes can benefit from the automation, and how.
+That’s where process mining becomes the hero, quickly determining the ideal processing times and most efficient process structures to help an organization succeed—and safeguard an already expensive investment.